WUR Library

 During a paper submission process, the publisher may ask you to transfer your copyrights to them.
 This is a common request.
 However, copyright transfer is not always justified.
 If you have questions about the forms you have to fill in, please contact either the Copyright Information Point through the contact button or the legal officers of your Science Group.

 If you intend to publish research that is financed by calls as of January 2021 from funders that implemented Plan S, please make sure that you comply with their regulations.
 If you publish your article in a subscription journal, you may need to comply with their Rights Retention Strategy.
 You are allowed to negotiate about retaining copyright or the right to use your work for further research and educational purposes as well as the right to publish the paper later as a chapter in your PhD thesis.
-You can use the model contract developed by the Dutch Universities.
+You can use the model contract developed by the Dutch Universities (licence to publish).

 Back to top